nmdp-bioinformatics/gfe-db/README.md

 ```
 *Note: This step is not yet optimized for the full dataset, so proceed with caution.
 For local development on the GFE graph, it is recommended to specify a limited number of alleles during the build step.*
 ## 6. Access Neo4j
-Neo4j can be accessed through web browser at [http://localhost:7474/browser/](http://localhost:7474/browser/).
+Neo4j can be accessed through web browser at [http://localhost:7474/browser/](http://localhost:7474/browser/) and the data can be queried using Cypher.

 # Configuring Neo4j in Dockerfile
 Configuration settings for Neo4j are passed through environment variables in the Dockerfile.